Logo

 Navigation in the designer

-These functions are available for a checked-out diagram in edit mode.
-For example, they help navigate large diagrams and facilitate fast modeling without a mouse.
+These functions are available when a diagram is checked-out and opened in edit mode.
+They support navigation in large diagrams and allow faster modeling without using the mouse.

 Shortcut